 - Students who do not receive their full Federal Pell Grant award during the fall and spring terms may be eligible for the remaining amount if they attend classes during the summer.
-Students who have not used their full eligibility during the fall and spring terms may be eligible for Pell during the summer.
+Students who received their full award during the fall and spring may receive additional Federal Pell Grant if enrolled at least half-time in the summer.

 Calculating the Number of Years You Can Receive a Pell Grant

 Starting in the 2012-2013 school year, you may receive a Pell Grant for the equivalent of six years.
 If you are near or over the limit, we encourage you to meet with an academic advisor and set up a course plan for graduation.
 It is important to take the lifetime limit of the Pell Grant into consideration when changing majors and/or scheduling classes.
 Plan your degree progress carefully to graduate in a timely manner.